Non-cocommutative C$^{*}$-bialgebra defined as the direct sum of free group C$^{*}$-algebras

 \sftt{Introduction} A C$^{*}$-bialgebra is a generalization of bialgebra in the theory of C$^{*}$-algebras, which was introduced in C$^{*}$-algebraic framework for quantum groups \cite{KV,MNW}.
 For example, if $G$ is a locally compact group, then the full group C$^{*}$-algebra $C^{*}(G)$ of $G$ is a cocommutative C$^{*}$-bialgebra with respect to the standard (diagonal) comultiplication.
-In this paper, we construct a new comultiplication $\delp$ on the direct sum